No no-hitters in 10-plus years for these teams

 With a combined no-hitter authored by the Brewers' Corbin Burnes and Josh Hader on Sept.
-11, another long drought (the second-longest at 34 years, in fact) finally came to an end.
+11, 2021, another long drought (the second-longest at 34 years, in fact) finally came to an end.
 It was just the latest in snapped streaks in 2021 -- when Joe Musgrove threw a no-hitter for the Padres on April 9, that meant they no longer owned the longest active drought without one, and Tyler Gilbert's historic no-no on Aug.
 14 broke an 11-year drought for Arizona.
+In 2022, the Cardinals nearly snapped their 21-year drought with Miles Mikolas' heartbreaking 8 2/3 no-hit innings coming just short.

-Here then is a look at every team that still has a 10-plus-season drought without a no-hitter -- that is, teams whose most recent no-hitter was in 2010 or before.
+Here then is a look at every team that still has a 10-plus-season drought without a no-hitter entering 2022-- that is, teams whose most recent no-hitter was in 2011 or before.
 These teams are in reverse chronological order, with the most recent first.

 Rays: Matt Garza, July 26, 2010 vs. DET